All Episodes

 Jimmy Carter kicked out the Shah and brought in the lunatics that run the place now.

-So that you guys in the Democrats, Richardson and Biden, you can run out there talking.
+So you guys and the Democrats, Richardson and Biden, you can run out there talking.

 You are not the people to deal with it then, if it is like 70s Pakistan.

-Their goal is a measure that'll attract about two dozen House Republicans to a bid to expand the S chip program by 35 billion dollars.
+Their goal is a measure that will attract about two dozen House Republicans to a bid to expand the S-CHIP program by $35 billion.

 Bush has said he's going to veto any version of this if it's funded by a tobacco tax increase, which is virtually certain under any revised plan.

-And in Washington, they are not getting the uh the message.
+And in Washington, they are not getting the message.

-They're gonna keep trying to force it on us, regardless what the people of the country want.
+They're going to keep trying to force it on us, regardless what the people of the country want.

-And it is uh highly, highly, and Democrats are running this show.
+And it is highly, highly, and Democrats are running this show.

 Screw the results.